The Benefits Of Physiotherapy In Women’s Health

 - Women tend to have a higher proportion of body fat than men.
 This fat is generally stored in the breasts, hips and buttocks.

-- Men tend to have more body hair (especially facial hair)
+- Men tend to have more body hair and muscle mass

 Physiotherapists understand the physical differences (and unique needs) of the female population and are uniquely qualified to assist women to live healthy, pain-free lives.